Makiato1999/ES6JavaScript-note/README.md

  ## Classes
  1. a structure in a programming language that provides a way to create objects
  2. class, function object
+ 3. instance, the actual object created from an object creation feature(like a class)
+ 4.